VALENTINE’S DAY… Why Every Day Should Be.

 We were married at a private estate on the beach just outside of Puerto Vallarta, Mexico.

-In fact, on our very first date, I asked her where in the entire world she would like to travel to, and she said one day she wanted to see Tuscany.
+Did you know, on our very first date, I asked her wherein the entire world she would like to travel to, and she said one day she wanted to see Tuscany.
 So for our 2 Year Wedding Anniversary, we spent 2 weeks in Italy, starting off in Rome,

 then off to Tuscany in Siena and Florence…